Scheduled MonumentsEnglandBell barrow on Horsell Common immediately east of Monument Road

 What is Bell barrow on Horsell Common immediately east of Monument Road?

-Bell barrow on Horsell Common is a Bronze Age burial mound located immediately east of Monument Road in Surrey.
+Bell barrow on Horsell Common immediately east of Monument Road is a Bronze Age funerary monument situated in Surrey, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009485.

 Who is responsible for protecting Bell barrow on Horsell Common immediately east of Monument Road?